 Machine learning makes explanations even more important

 Making automated decisions easier to understand is an important part of building services that people can trust, and hold to account.
 IF worked with London School of Economics and Flock, an on-the-go drone insurance provider, to test new kinds of design patterns that help people understand how machine learning systems make decisions.

 This prototype shows a user how different wind speeds and weather conditions could have contributed to a cheaper quote.

 Bringing together expertise from technology companies, design and the humanities is a vital part of creating a better, more ethical information society.
 Working with Dr. Alison Powell and a team of researchers at LSE, designers and technologists from IF put together an exhibition about Understanding Automated Decisions in 2018, to develop a shared, interdisciplinary set of definitions about terms that are often misunderstood.

 Building on this work, IF worked with LSE and Google AI to do some early prototyping about explaining machines that learn, with a particular focus on federated machine learning (a privacy preserving technology).

 If the UK is looking to take a global leadership role in designing and building technology that people can trust with data, more funding is needed for projects that focus on data rights and useable, understandable privacy.
 Projects need to strike a balance between desk research, and prototyping and piloting with product teams, and be published in the open.

 The power imbalance between individuals and organisations means that too much focus on “trust” could end up covering a multitude of sins.

 Organisations must also be accountable in how they collect, use and store data.
 This means building software in ways that allows specialist individuals or civil society groups to hold them to account for how they use data.

 Sarah’s written more about what we mean by accountability at IF.
-Keep a lookout for that post next week!
+Keep a lookout for that post coming soon!